JazminRM/aDNA_SummerCourse_UCPH/Exercises/Contamination.md

 srun --pty -n 1 -c 1 bash -i
 ```

-Now you are in a node of the server, we can create a directoy for the contamination exercises.
+Now that you are in a node of the server, we can create a directoy for the contamination exercises:
 ```{bash, eval = FALSE}
 # remember to change ku_username for your username:
 username="your_ku_username"